Bayesian Preference Learning for Test-Time Steerable Reward Models: Results

-Figures \ref{subfig:moo_l32} and \ref{subfig:moo_q3} visualize the Pareto frontiers between responsive (``should respond'') and refusive (``should refuse'') behaviors on RM-Bench \citep{liu2025rmbench}.
-Each point corresponds to an evaluation conditioned on an in-context demonstration set $\mathcal{C}$ constructed by demonstrations with a fixed composition ratio $\alpha \in \{0.0, 0.25, 0.5, 0.75, 1.0\}$ for responsive behaviors and $1-\alpha$ for the other.

-\paragraph{ICRM traces smooth Pareto frontiers via in-context preference composition} Across both model families in Figures \ref{subfig:moo_l32} and \ref{subfig:moo_q3}, ICRM produces continuous and monotonic trade-off curves, closely tracking the ideal frontier.
-In the multi-objective setting, the latent preference probability $z$ encodes a mixed preference over responsiveness and refusal behavior, as induced by the composition of in-context demonstrations $\mathcal{C}$.
-As $\alpha$ increases, the posterior mean $\mu = \mathbb{E}_{q\theta}[z]$ smoothly shifts toward higher ``Should Respond'' accuracy, while sacrificing ``Should Refuse'' accuracy in a controlled manner.
-This behavior demonstrates that the posterior mean does not collapse to a single objective but instead reflects the implicit preference distribution induced by $\mathcal{C}$, validating the multi-objective expressiveness of the Beta posterior parameterization.

-\paragraph{ICRM with strong base model Pareto dominates static reward models} We overlay three static reward models on the same Pareto plane: Bradley-Terry \citep{liu_skywork-reward_2024}, URM \citep{lou2024urm}, and GRM \citep{yang2024regularizing}, all trained on the same preference data but optimized for fixed objectives.
-These baselines appear as isolated operating points, since they lack a mechanism for test-time trade-offs.
-With the Llama-3.2-3B base model, ICRM exhibits a wide range of steerability, spanning approximately $20\%$ to $100\%$ in ``Should Respond'' accuracy and $75\%$ to $100\%$ in ``Should Refuse'' accuracy.
-Although static baselines achieve marginally higher performance at certain mid-range operating points, Figure~\ref{subfig:moo_l32} highlights that only ICRM enables controlled and continuous interpolation across preference compositions via the ICRM objective.

-In contrast, when paired with the stronger Qwen3-4B base model, ICRM attains Pareto frontiers that are competitive with or Pareto-dominant over two of the three static baselines across most operating regimes in Figure~\ref{subfig:moo_q3}.
-Comprehensively, these results indicate that while absolute Pareto dominance depends on backbone strength, ICRM uniquely provides smooth test-time steerability over multi-objective preferences, enabling flexible navigation of the trade-off space beyond what static reward models can offer.
+Figures~\ref{subfig:moo_l32} and~\ref{subfig:moo_q3} evaluate multi-objective steerability between ``should respond'' and ``should refuse'' behaviors on RM-Bench.
+Each point is obtained by conditioning ICRM on demonstrations mixed with ratio $r \in \{0.0,0.25,0.5,0.75,1.0\}$, where $r$ denotes the proportion of response-oriented examples.